Harrison County is named for William H Harrison, who was the ninth President of the United States of America.

 Contractor: W J McAlpine

 Note: The first courthouse was built in 1854 in Magnolia.
 The second courthouse was built in 1873 and the third courthouse was built in Logan by Yelsley & Stowell in 1876 at a cost of $14,000.
-The cost of construction of the present courthouse was $103,000 and the courthouse is made of 672,000 bricks.
+The cost of construction of the present and fourth courthouse was $103,000 and the courthouse is made of 672,000 bricks.

 Old County Courthouse – Magnolia